Trusted WordPress tutorials, when you need them most.

 As a non-techy business owner, sometimes it’s hard to know if you truly need headless WordPress.

 Some WordPress developers and agencies will try to push headless websites on you, and you must know what you’re getting yourself into.
-Remember their incentives are to charge you more money.
+Remember their incentive is to charge you more money.

-If the only reason why they propose headless WordPress is speed or SEO, then you must ask them what have they already done to optimize the speed of your website, and how big of the impact will switching to headless WordPress may have.
-If you don’t get a concrete answer, then you should look for a second opinion.
+If the only reason they propose headless WordPress is speed or SEO, you must ask them what they have already done to optimize your website’s speed and how big of an impact switching to headless WordPress may have.
+If you don’t get a concrete answer, you should seek a second opinion.

-You will be surprised that for vast majority of websites, the improvements are negligible, but the cost to develop & maintain headless WordPress websites are much higher.
+You will be surprised to learn that for the vast majority of websites, the improvements are negligible, but the cost to develop and maintain headless WordPress websites is much higher.

-Whatever you do, definitely do not let anyone talk you into switching away from WordPress to something like Contentful because you’ll be highly disappointed.
+Whatever you do, do not let anyone talk you into switching away from WordPress to something like Contentful.
+You’ll be highly disappointed.

-We have heard numerous business owners switching only to realize what a mistake they had made, and then converting back to WordPress.
+We have heard numerous business owners switch only to realize what a mistake they had made and then convert back to WordPress.

-What that said, if you’re 100% convinced that you need a headless WordPress website, then below is a quick step by step guide.
+With that said, if you’re 100% convinced that you need a headless WordPress website, then below is a quick step-by-step guide.

-For the sake of this tutorial, we’ll show you how to create a headless WordPress website using only the static pages generated by WordPress.
+For this tutorial, we’ll show you how to create a headless WordPress website using only the static pages generated by WordPress.
 This is NOT the most flexible way to create a headless WordPress website, but it is the easiest way for beginners.

 First, you need to make a WordPress website that you want to use as your headless CMS.